apache/shardingsphere-on-cloud/docs/content/operation-guide/using-cloudformation-to-start-proxy/_index.en.md

 chapter = true
 +++

-AWS CloudFormation is a simple tool to configure and start any environment and infrastructure in the way of infrastructure is code.
-The AWS CloudFormation Stack template can help you quickly start Apache ShardingSphere on AWS.
+AWS CloudFormation is a simple tool leveraging infrastructure as code to configure and start any environment and infrastructure.
+The AWS CloudFormation Stack template can help you to quickly start Apache ShardingSphere on AWS.

-## Preconditions
+## Requirements

-Before starting, you need to confirm the following checklist:
+Before getting started, you need to confirm the following checklist:

 - [ ] The selected region is ap-north-1 (Beijing).
 Currently, the AMI and related components that protect Apache ShardingSphere Proxy are only valid in the ap-north-1 region
 - [ ] An existing VPC is used to deploy Apache ShardingSphere Proxy